ihmc3jn09hk/Gym_CPP/README.md

 A frame consist of 1 color (grey) channel and 1 depth channel all in range `[0, 255]`.

-The following example is up scaled for illustration.
+The following example shows only the color (grey) channel of the current frame and up scaled for illustration.

 ![State/Features seen by the AI](features_in.gif)